-Discussion Posts include responses to readings or lessons and participation in writing workshops.
-They are based on weekly readings which you need to complete before writing your response.
+Discussion Posts include responses to readings and lectures as well as participation in writing workshops.
+They are based on texts which you need to read and annotate before writing your response.
 Discussion forums are intended to help you widen your understanding of the texts and to build the skills needed to complete essay assignments.
 Your initial post will be due by the Friday of each week to allow time for responses, which are due by Monday.